 Grinding teeth – The clenching or grinding of the teeth can significantly damage the supporting tissue surrounding the teeth.
 Grinding one’s teeth may be associated with a “bad bite” or the misalignment of the teeth.
 When an individual is suffering from untreated gum disease, grinding can accelerate the progression of the bone and gum tissue.

 Medication – Many drugs including oral contraceptive pills, heart medicines, anti-depressants and steroids affect the overall condition of teeth and gums; making them more susceptible to gum disease.

-Dr. Suway and his associates specialize in the treatment of gum disease and the placement of dental implants.
+Dr. Suway and Dr. Toscano specialize in the treatment of gum disease and the placement of dental implants.
 They can perform effective "cleaning" procedures in deep pockets known as scaling and root planing, and also prescribe antibiotic medications to treat infection and halt the progression of the disease.

 In the case of bone loss, the doctors are able to perform tissue grafts to promote natural tissue regeneration and to insert dental implants if a tooth or several teeth are missing.
 “Toothy” or "gummy" looking smiles can be treated with recontouring or regenerating the gingival tissue to create an even and aesthetically pleasing appearance.

-Dr. Suway and his associates will be happy to address the causes of gum disease and discuss them with you to help prevent the onset, progression, and recurrence of periodontal disease.
+The doctors will be happy to address the causes of gum disease to help prevent the onset, progression, and recurrence of periodontal disease.